 One of the biggest problems with offices last century was lack of storage space, which resulted in paper stacking up in several piles.
 Luckily, digital technology has provided a solution, which is the paperless office.
 But your business might still be based on old paperwork, so it's essential to first go through old papers and decide what stays and what can be disposed of or recycled.
 The more you adopt sustainability concepts, the more you'll understand conservation and how to handle e-waste.

 You don't necessarily need to devote an entire room to mail unless you run a big operation that involves sending and receiving packages.
-If you just run an e-commerce business, you might not need a space for physical mail at all.
-But if your operation is somewhere in between, find a space where you can keep mail organized in one place where junk mail doesn't accumulate.
+If you just run an ecommerce business, you might not need a space for physical mail at all.
+But if your operation is somewhere in between, find an area where you can keep correspondence organized in one place where junk mail doesn't accumulate.
 A simple solution is to create two folders or baskets - to separate incoming and outgoing mail.
 Any extra clutter can be stored temporarily in containers kept out of the way of your workspace.

 Your choice for setting up your computer desk should be based on a mix of practical and aesthetic factors.
 From a practical standpoint, you should utilize wall space for calendars and pictures that create an atmosphere of knowledge and experience.
-Your computer needs to be on a sturdy table, ideally facing a window, but placement is completely up to your tastes.
-The workstation should be placed near electrical outlets so that long extension cords that people might trip over are not needed.
+Your computer needs to be on a sturdy table, ideally facing a window, but placement is entirely up to your tastes.
+The workstation should be placed near electrical outlets so that long extension cords that people might trip over are unnecessary.

-You can declutter home office space as a major step toward building a self-sufficient career that puts you in control of your environment and working conditions.
+You can declutter home office space as a significant step toward building a self-sufficient career that puts you in control of your environment and working conditions.